ivanperez-keera/dunai/dunai/README.md

 <sup>[(Back to top)](#table-of-contents)</sup>

 To use Dunai, you must have a Haskell compiler installed (GHC).
-We currently support `GHC` versions 7.6.3 to 9.4.1.
+We currently support `GHC` versions 7.6.3 to 9.8.1.
 It likely works with other versions as well.
-We recommend `GHC` versions 8.6 - 8.10, and a version of `cabal-install` between 2.4 and 3.2.

 On Debian/Ubuntu, both can be installed with: